NeXt-Warning-System/project/updates/week10.md

 * Design sketching around the journey for Finding a location
 * drafted wireframes to provide information about flood terminology
 * Continued development of the core engine based around messaging (RabbitMQ)
+* Configuration of gov.uk PaaS (our current development environment) to switch to Postgres as a backing service
 * More work on the build CI / CD pipeline (Github Actions / PaaS)
+* Ran Event Mapping sessions with EDS and other domain experts to produce a process flow map, focused around events, for the current systems

 ## What we’re planning for next week